Data Processing¶

 Orienting the object may be easier if you first specify a new position for the center of the local coordinate system: double-click on the desired surface point in the 3D View window.

-To enter scaling mode,
+- To enter scaling mode,

-click the Scale tab or hit S. A single input field with the current scale value (1.000) will appear in the Editor panel.
-You have two options for scaling the object:
+.
+A single input field with the current scale value (1.000) will appear in the Editor panel.
+You have two options for scaling the object:- Enter the new scale value in the field.

-• Drag the origin of the control (Figure 129) or either of its round ends in the 3D View window.
+- Drag the origin of the control (Figure 129) or either of its round ends in the 3D View window.

-Placing Objects on Coordinate Plane (Positioning Tool)
+Placing Objects on Coordinate Plane (Positioning Tool)¶

 You may need to place the model on one of the coordinate planes (e.g., for aesthetic reasons or when preparing the model for measurements, for capturing a screenshot, for exporting and so on).
 Instead of adjusting the model position using the Rotate and Translate modes of the Transformation tool, you can use the special Positioning tool.
 To do so, follow these steps below.